lama-kassab8/Student-Grade-Management-System-OOP-Project/README.md

 │   └── manager.py        # Admin functions
 ---

-## 📌 Status
+## Status

-> 🚧 In Progress — built for learning OOP deeply by creating a full project from scratch.
+>  In Progress — built for learning OOP deeply by creating a full project from scratch.

----

-## 📜 License

-This project is open-source and free to use under the MIT License.